DroidScript/Docs/README.md

 <p align="center"><img src="files/Screenshot-Codespace.jpg" alt="Open Codespace Dialog" width="100%" style="max-width:1000px"></p>

 ### Make Changes
-When the Codespace is open navigate to the files/markup/en directory and make changes on any file you want to contribute.
+When the Codespace is open, navigate to the files/markup/en directory and make changes on any file you want to contribute.
 DroidScript has multiple scopes each having its own subdirectory with every possible method defined as _markup.js_ file.
 Inside you can modify the description, subfunctions, parameters and more.
-Make sure to follow the [markup format](files/markdown/README.md)!
+Make sure to follow the [markup format](files/markup/README.md)!

 ### Commit Changes
 When you finished your changes switch to the git tab on the left and descibe briefly what you have changed in the commit message field.
 The first line should describe what you did in general and each following line should include a more detailed list of your changes.\
-After that commit and synchronize your changes to github with the green button below.
+After that commit and synchronize your changes to GitHub with the green button below.
 If you just opened the Codespace on the DroidScript repository it will ask to create a fork.

 **Note:** there is an ongoing Codespace bug that prevents you from committing to your fork.
 If that applies to you, open your workspace terminal and execute `git push --set-upstream origin master`

 <p align="center"><img src="files/Screenshot-Changes.jpg" alt="Commit Description Dialog" width="100%" style="max-width:1000px"></p>

 ### Create a Pull Request
-When you are satisfied with your changes and want us to review your changes, go on to the github tab on the left and hit the small 'Create Pull Request' Button that appears on the 'Pull Requests' dropdown menu.
+When you are satisfied with your changes and want us to review your changes, go on to the GitHub tab on the left and hit the small 'Create Pull Request' Button that appears on the 'Pull Requests' dropdown menu.
 This will open a new 'Pull Request' tab where you can provide a description of your changes across all commits you made.
 You can also review all your commits and changed files.
 After that hit the green 'Create' button.

 <p align="center"><img src="files/Screenshot-PullRequest.jpg" alt="Pull Request Dialog" width="100%" style="max-width:1000px"></p>